Skip to content

 # Export as JSON to stdout

-limacharlie case export --id 42
+limacharlie case export --case-number 42

 # Export with full data (detection records, telemetry events,